Pilot will fly IFR from KSNA to KAVX and shoot the VOR/DME-B approach from SXC

 Note: The procedure has since been updated to use 3400ft, rather than 3200ft for the Feeder and Initial segments, and 2300 instead of 2100 for the Final segment, but is otherwise identical.

 SXC is a feeder for this approach.
-Let’s assume we’re arriving from the west and told the following, “Cross SXC at or above 4000, cleared approach.
+Assuming we’re on a random route, arriving at AVX from the east and are told the following, “Cross SXC at or above 4000, cleared approach.
 Report RIGLI inbound”

 Reaching RIGLI, report the position to ATC as instructed.
 ATC will likely release you to the advisory frequency, so you can announce your position on the Common Traffic Advisory Frequency (CTAF), to sequence yourself with VFR traffic that may be at the field.
 Remain at 2100ft until reaching the missed approach point (SXC 2.8 DME), or until the field is in sight, whichever happens first.